-We take experienced senior mangers out of their hectic offices for a day and a half per month, and place them in the neutral space of the University of Ottawa’s Graduate School of Public and International Affairs.
+We take experienced senior managers out of their hectic offices for a day and a half per month, and place them in the neutral space at the University of Ottawa’s Graduate School of Public and International Affairs.
 The Centre for Public Management and Policy itself is housed in historic Odell House, a restored 19th century residence, ideally suited for informal discussion (under the “Chatham House rule” intended to encourage direct and frank conversation and ensure confidentiality).

 The Program design involves a variety of approaches and methods:

 - personal contact and candid conversation with outstanding leaders in government, politics, the media, the private sector and academe (see Annex A for examples from the past few years);

 - exercises that challenge the participants to learn and practice new skills and knowledge on their own;